Azure/azure-functions-sql-extension/docs/SetupGuide_PowerShell.md

     func init --worker-runtime powershell
     ```

-3. Enable SQL bindings on the function app.
+3. Enable SQL bindings on the function project.
 More information can be found in the [Azure SQL bindings for Azure Functions docs](https://aka.ms/sqlbindings).

     Update the `host.json` file to the preview extension bundle.